ParkerBywater47/ParkerBywater47.github.io/software_manual/square_solve.md

 **Language:** C++

 **Description/Purpose:** This routine solves a square linear system of equations using Gaussian elimination and back substitution.
-This routine performs the gaussian elimination naiively, that is, it assumes the matrix is not singular and does not make an attempt to swap rows.
+This routine performs the gaussian elimination naively, that is, it assumes the matrix is not singular and does not make an attempt to swap rows.

 **Input:** A square matrix, a right-hand side vector, and a memory location to store the result.
 The